armaanpriyadarshan/TensorFlow-2-Lite-Object-Detection-on-the-Raspberry-Pi/README.md

 <p align="left">
   <img src="doc/tf vs tflite.png">
 </p>

+**It took over 3 minutes to load a TensorFlow model and less than a second to load TensorFlow Lite model.
+TensorFlow Lite is literally 5,693,400% faster(yes I did the math).**

 ## Table of Contents
 1. [Setting up the Raspberry Pi and Getting Updates]()
 2. [Organizing our Workspace and Virtual Environment]()